 - In a 20 cm oven-safe frying pan, melt the rest of the butter (60 gm) with the brown sugar, cardamom, lemon zest and lemon juice.
 Stir to mix.

-- Add the mango slices and cook for about 3 minutes.
+- Add the mango slices and cook for about 5 minutes or until it is a bit soft but still firm.
 If you're using a separate baking pan instead of the frying pan, pour the mango slices into the baking pan.

 - Arrange the cooked mango slices well at the bottom then spoon the cake batter on top.